telerik/maui-docs/controls/chat/pickers/itempicker.md

 # .NET MAUI Chat ItemPicker

-`RadChatPicker` control provides `ItemPickerContext` that can be used to display a list of options the end user could choose from.
+The `RadChatPicker` control provides an `ItemPickerContext` that can be used to display a list of options the end user could choose from.

 `ItemPickerContext` exposes the following properties you could use to provide a list of possible options to the user:

 * `ItemsSource`&mdash;defines the data source used to generate the content of the ItemPicker control;
-* `SelectionMode`&mdash;ItemPicker allows users to select one or many items out of the provides ItemsSource;
+* `SelectionMode`&mdash;defines whether users are allowed to select one or many items out of the provided ItemsSource;
 * `SelectedItems`&mdash;defines the currently selected items;
 * `SelectedItem`&mdash;defines the last selected item;